slorg1/glyphs/README.md

         for issue in issues:
             status_name = issue['fields']['status']['name']
-            # add a lot of code to check if the type returns works for you
+            # add a lot of code to check if the type returned works for you
             # add a lot of code to handle exceptions
             # add a code convert the data or have the rest of your code handle unpredictable returns

             status_id = issue['fields']['status']['statusCategory']['id']
-            # add a lot of code to check if the type returns works for you
+            # add a lot of code to check if the type returned works for you
             # add a lot of code to handle exceptions
             # add a code convert the data or have the rest of your code handle unpredictable returns